Last Updated on 26/10/2025

 Do not worry, though!

-In this knowledge base article, we’ll explain what this message means and offer some suggestions on how to repair it.
+In this knowledge base article, we’ll explain what this message means and offer suggestions for resolving it.

 What does the “Discovered- currently not indexed” status mean?